For Landowners

 Solar Developments on Farmland

-Solar developments on farmland use a portion of the land to build a solar energy “farm”.
-Land is rented from the landowner on a long-term lease basis, around 30 years.
+Solar developments on farmland use a portion of your land to build a solar energy “farm”.
+Land is rented from the landowner on a long-term lease basis, around 25 years.

 Landowners decide to lease their land to a solar development for a few reasons.
-Sometimes, they have much land to farm or portions of their farm have been less productive recently.
-In this case, you put your land to good use and make passive income on each acre leased.
+Sometimes, they have too much land to farm or portions of their farm have been less productive recently.
+Such land gets put to good use and passive income is made on each acre leased.

 During the life of the solar development, farmers often can utilize the leased lands in some ways; for instance, planting native grasses and flowers to improve pollinator habitat, planting bumper crops or bringing in livestock to graze.
-At the end of the life of the project, panels and infrastructure are removed and landowners can go back to farming land with even higher quality soil due to the fallow years.
+At the end of the life of the project, panels and infrastructure are removed and landowners can go back to farming the land.

 Frequently Asked Questions